loopstick/Mechatronics-CCA-Spring-2018/README.md

 * [course syllabus](syllabus.pdf)

 ###Week 1: Tuesday, January 17, 2017
-- Parts needed: foam core, cardboard, wooden dowels, etc. (can use mine)
 - Introductions
 - Interests and goals
+- Required equipment
+	- Arduino.cc Uno R3  (Arduino, Adafruit).
+Must not be a clone or a compatible.
+Do not order from Amazon or Ebay)
+	- Solderless breadboard, full size (also known as 830 tie point)
+	- Laptop (Windows, Linux, or Macintosh)
-- Shopping list
+	- Jumper wires
-	- Arduino, Breadboard, USB cable
+	- USB cable, full-size AB
+	- Dedicated notebook for class notes and project journal
-- Demonstration
+- Lecture/Demonstration/Hands-on activity
 	- Basic machines
 	- Construction techniques
+	- Parts needed: foam core, cardboard, wooden dowels, etc. (can use mine)
 - Resources:  (move all resources to one resources page)
 	- Machines/Machinations
 	- Making Things Talk